Q – What is that shiny golden bug feeding on my Sweet Potato Vine and Morning Glories?

 A– Remove spent bloom clusters.
 Top-dress with cottonseed meal, or fertilize with acid fertilizer like Hollytone after bloom is finished.

 Vegetables and Fruits:

-Q- What is cutting off my vegetables at the stem and leaving the tops?
+Q- What is cutting off my vegetables at the stem and leaving the tops lying on the ground?

 A– Cutworms.
 See information sheet.